zenarvus/mandos/README.md

 # Then you can execute the binary (Don't do that it yet)
 ./mandos

-# Or just use go run command (Don't do that it yet)
+# Or you can just use go run command (Don't do that it yet)
-go run .
+go -C /optional/path/to/mandos/code run .
 ```

 ### Creating a HTML Template
-Create a folder named `mandos` in your Markdown folder.**
+Create a folder named `mandos` in your Markdown folder.

 ```
 cd /path/to/markdown/folder && mkdir mandos
 ```

 Create a template named `main.html` within.
-This will be the default template used to serve the markdown files.
+This will be the default template used to serve the markdown files if no other one is specified.

 Example `main.html`: